CAADE/fleet/docs/UseCases/Manage-Applications/UseCase-Manage-Applications.rst

 Manage Applications
 ===================

-Manage Applications is primarly by the :ref:`Actor-Ops-Manager`.
+Manage Applications is primarly by the :ref:`Developer`.
 This includeds the creations, deployment and management of applications and services.

 Actors
 ------

-* :ref:`Actor-Developer`
+* :ref:`Developer`

 Activities
 ----------